xultaeculcis/ml-project-cookiecutter/docs/guide.md

 If you are not on Linux the setup via `Makefile` might not work.
 In that case run the following commands manually.

-To set up your local env from scratch run:
+To set up your local env from scratch, run:

 1. Create `uv.lock` file: